damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/Purchased workpieces/README.md

 <details>
   <summary>Click to see the guideline</summary>

- - **Definition:** *A bill of materials (BOM) is a comprehensive list of parts, items, and other materials required to create a product, as well as instructions required for gathering and using the required materials.*
+ - **Definition:** *A bill of materials (BOM) is a comprehensive list of parts, items, and other materials required to create a product, as well as instructions required for purchasing the required materials and parts.*

 ```
-What should includes the bill of material of the purchased workpiece(not limited to...)?
+What should includes the bill of material for the purchased parts(not limited to...)?

    1. Part number
    2. Item name